kendall-creator/7more-app/README.md

 4. **Test the email button now - it should work!**

 **If Emails Still Fail**:
-The backend server is working correctly.
-If you see an error when sending email, it will be because:
-- Gmail app password needs to be regenerated (current one may be expired)
-- To fix: Generate a new app password from Gmail and update `/home/user/workspace/backend/.env`

-**Note**: The backend may show "Invalid login" error which means Gmail credentials need updating, NOT a configuration issue with the button.
+The backend server is working correctly, but the **Gmail app password has expired or is invalid**.

+**To Fix (5 minutes):**
+1. Go to your Gmail account: https://myaccount.google.com/apppasswords
+2. Sign in with bridgeteam@7more.net
+3. Create a new App Password:
+   - Select "Mail" as the app
+   - Select "Other" as the device and name it "7more App Backend"
+   - Click "Generate"
+4. Copy the 16-character password (it will look like: xxxx xxxx xxxx xxxx)
+5. Update `/home/user/workspace/backend/.env` file:
+   - Change line 6: `BRIDGE_TEAM_EMAIL_PASSWORD=` (paste new password without spaces)
+   - Save the file
+6. Restart the backend server:
+   - Kill the old server: `pkill -f "node server.js"`
+   - Start new server: `cd /home/user/workspace/backend && node server.js &`

+**Current Error**: "Invalid login: Username and Password not accepted" - This confirms the Gmail credentials need updating.

 ### 📧 Resend Email Integration (Alternative - Optional)